The product may have been important evidence in your product liability claim, but it's not the only possible evidence.

 Call a Product Liability Lawyer Today for Help

 Your time to file a product liability case is limited by Georgia law.
-Please contact our experienced product liability attorneys today to learn more about your rights, how to gather important evidence in your case, and about your possible recovery.
+Please contact our experienced product liability attorneys today to learn more about your rights, how to gather important evidence in your case, and your possible recovery.
 We would be pleased to provide you with a free, no-obligation consultation.